Duration and Convexity

 = 2.79

-Because the bond price = the total present value of all bond payments, the bond price will change inversely to changes in yield, which can be calculated approximately by the following equation:
+Because the bond price = the total present value of all bond payments, the bond price will change inversely to changes in yield, which can be calculated approximately by this equation:

 ΔP